Africa Cup of Nations: Egypt start against Zimbabwe, holders Cameroon play Ghana | Goal.com

 Morocco are currently ranked as the 45th best team in the world by FIFA, while Ivory Coast are 65th, Namibia are 113th and South Africa themselves at 73 in the world.

-Highest-ranked side Senegal - who are FIFA world No. 23 - have been gifted a relative comfortable group alongside Tanzani and Kenya.
+Highest-ranked side Senegal - who are FIFA world No. 23 - have been gifted a relative comfortable group alongside Tanzania and Kenya.

-However, Senegal will also come up against Riyad Mahrez's Algeria in the group stage as well which proves as one of the more attractive ties of the tournament's group stage.
+However, Senegal will also come up against Riyad Mahrez's Algeria in the group stage as well which looks to be one of the more attractive ties of the tournament's group stage.

 And reigning champions Cameroon take on Guinea Bissau, Benin and Ghana in another evenly-matched group.